RobTillaart/M5ROTATE8/README.md

 **Experimental**

-M5ROTATE8 is an Arduino class to read the 8 rotary encoders of the M5 8ENCODER module.
+M5ROTATE8 is an Arduino library to read the 8 rotary encoders of the M5 8ENCODER device.
-It also provides means to write RGB values to the 8 LED's in the same module.
+It also provides means to write RGB values to the 9 LED's in the same module.

-The rotary encoders can be read as an absolute counter (since start or reset) or as an relative counter (since last time read).
+The rotary encoders can be read as an absolute counter, since start or reset, or as a relative counter since last time read.
-The value can be both positive and negative depending on the direction of turns.
+These values can be both positive and negative depending on the direction of the turns.
-The absolute counters can be given an initial value.
+The absolute counters can be given an initial value e.g. to match some value in your project.
-The counters can be reset per channel.
+These counters can be reset per channel.

-The library can also read the key pressed status of every rotary encoder.
+Furthermore the library can read the key pressed status of every rotary encoder.

-The library can read the state of the mini switch.
+These can be used e.g. to switch mode from fine to coarse and back.

 The library can set the RGB value of the 9 LEDS.
 The RotaryEncoder module has no brightness, like the 8ANGLe unit does.

+Finally the library can read the state of the mini switch.

 First tests with hardware have been done.
 **Warning:** One strange observation, the RE makes steps of size 2 and occasionally step size 1.
 This needs further investigation, so use with care.

 Feedback is welcome!

-#### Missing V1
+#### Missing in V1

 The device has no interrupt signal e.g. on change.
-However since firmware version V2 the device allows to read one register to see changes on all channels.
+However since firmware version V2 the device allows to read one register to see changes on all rotary encoders and one registers to see all the button states.
+These enhancements improve interaction most of the time.

-(not tested with hardware yet).
+Note: V2 is not tested with hardware yet.

 #### Breaking change

 Version 0.4.0 added support for Firmware V2 functions.
 See below.
-If your hardware has firmware V1 these won't work.
+If your hardware has firmware V1 these functions won't work.

 #### Breaking change